tsgates/arch-wiki-markdown/wiki/Lenovo_ThinkPad_X120e.md

 occasionally run the fan even at idle.

-To enable manual fan control place the following into /etc/modprobe.d/modprobe.conf
+To enable manual fan control place the following into /etc/modprobe.d/modprobe.conf:

     options thinkpad_acpi fan_control=1

-Now you have to reload thinkpad_acpi module or reboot your Netbook.
+Now you have to reload thinkpad_acpi module or reboot your netbook.

     # rmmod thinkpad_acpi && modprobe thinkpad_acpi